 The story of the CCM2 exon 2-10 deletion and our work to find common ancestors was shared in The Atlantic in January 2022: https://www.theatlantic.com/science/archive/2022/01/brain-bleed-genetic-mutation-ccm2-deletion/621336/.

 A joint research project with Duke University definitively concluded that the families who carry this specific mutation are related.
-As of this writing, it is published as a pre-print.
+The article is available as a pre-print.
+The final published article is behind a paywall here.
+Please write firstname.lastname@example.org if you would like a copy.

 Understanding the family tree is important for improving care for several reasons.
 It will help us: